Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Introduction

 \section{Introduction}

 A dominating question in the public evaluation of the COVID-19 situation during the 2020 pandemic is the estimation of the basic reproduction number $R_0$, the number of new infections which are caused (on average) from a single infected individual.
 While this number is prominently discussed in the news about COVID-19, it is an important variable for disease transmission in general (\citet{WL07,LLSHJW20}).
 In order to estimate the reproduction number of a disease the so-called generation time $G$ plays an important role (see Euler-Lotka-Equation e.g. in \citet{BS19}).
 The generation time $G$ is defined as the time difference between the infection time of a randomly chosen infected individual and his or her infector.
-Let $\phi_G$ denote the density of the generation time $G$.
-Then $R_0^{-1}=F_R(G)$, where (this is the Euler-Lotka-Equation, see e.g. \citet{BS19,WL07})
+Let $\phi_G$ denote the density of the generation time $G$ and let $i(t)$ be the expected incidence at time $t$ assuming a certain model of transmission (``\emph{the average community rate of new infections}'', \citet[p.
+2]{BS19}).
+By formulating a renewal equation for $i(t)$ and assuming an exponential growth $i(t)=Ce^{rt}$, one obtains $R_0^{-1}=F_{R_0}(G)$ (the Euler-Lotka-Equation, see e.g. \citet{BS19,WL07}), where